hhy5277/intro-to-d3/z04-examples.md

       Again, we snuck in a new helper, and it's another type of ordinal scale.
     </div>

-    The <kbd>d3.scale.category10</kbd> helper gives us back a function.
-This function takes in values (typically IDs) and gives back a color.
-The same ID gets the same color, and it will rotate through 10 colors that are pretty easy to tell apart.
+    The <kbd>d3.scaleOrdinal</kbd> helper gives us back a function.
+This function takes in values (typically IDs) and gives back a value in its domain.
+The same ID gets the same color, and it will rotate through its domain. apart.
+We initalize it with <kbd>d3.schemeCategory10</kbd> which is a list of10 colors that are pretty easy to tell apart.
   </div>
 </div>